When PC Agreements are Ignored: Enforcement and Capacity

 1. The Legal "Teeth": Filing under Section 44

+A PC agreement is not a handshake.
+Under Section 44 of the Family Law Act, a written agreement respecting parenting arrangements may be filed with the court.
 Once filed, the agreement has the same force and effect as a court order for the purposes of enforcement.
 You are no longer asking for a favor; you are expecting compliance with a legal obligation.

 2. The "Fork in the Road": Strategic Responses to a Breach

-If a parent acts contrary to a filed agreement—such as failing to take the children to their hockey practice—the compliant parent faces a strategic choice.
-You must advise the PC of the breach and decide on one of two paths (or a hybrid of both):
+If you are unable to resolve the problem on your own, the compliant parent faces a strategic choice.
+You may advise the PC of the breach and request one of two paths (or a hybrid of both) depending on the severity of the issue to the best interests of the child.

 Path A: The Enforcement & Oversight Route (Returning to Court)